Options for Bar Stock, Tubing & Pipe Storage Racks

 Compare storage racks on cost, floor space, ease of access & safety

-Especially in heavy manufacturing, machine shops, petroleum, or chemical operations, large bundles of pipe, tubing, bar stock, or other long, heavy loads must be stored and picked during the day.
+Especially in heavy manufacturing, machine shops, petroleum or chemical operations, large bundles of pipe, tubing, bar stock or other long, heavy loads must be stored and picked during the day.
 Multiple ways are available to store these loads.
-They can be picked by forklifts, by hand, by hoist or crane.
-The choices you make will determine how you access the product (and how easily), how much space it takes, and its safety.
+They can be picked by forklifts, by hand, by hoist or by crane.
+The choices you make will determine how you access the product (and how easily), how much space it takes and its safety.
 Here are the options:

 Storing it on the Floor

 In some operations, this is the default method.
 Sometimes these loads are floor-stored between bollards and a wall, or other obstructions that prevent them from rolling or falling outside the defined storage area.
 This method is the baseline, and it’s not pretty.

 - Cost: Floor storage has no direct cost.
 There is not much if any equipment to purchase.
 Some installations require bollards or posts, or floor striping for organization.

 - Space Consumption: The floor is going to host exactly one bundle in a given area.
 It’s not going to stack well, and if it does, that’s a potentially dangerous stack.

 - Ease of access: Ever try to pick up a 12′ bar of steel from the floor, or even off a stack?
 Typically you can use a hoist, but not a forklift.
 Most of the time, floor loads are hand picked.

 - Safety: An unsecured bundle isn’t safe.
 But one that sits on the floor isn’t going to fall on anyone, although it might slide out onto legs or feet.

 For any significant operation, this is going to slow you down, endanger people and cause inventory damage.
 It’s acceptable for a very low moving stock that is near to its processing machinery or otherwise in a niche somewhere that isn’t expected to grow.